-The variable with relatively high explanatory power for our noise measure is the 10year on-the-run premium, which can explain 18.02% of the monthly variation in our noise measure.
-The five-year on-the-run premium is also positively related to our noise measure and can explain 10.83% of its monthly variation.
+measure.
+The 5-year on-the-run premium is also positively related to our noise measure and can explain 10.83% of its monthly variation.
 This not surprising since the on-the-run premium is a component of our noise measure.
-In fact, the significance of this result is that a large component of our noise measure is not captured by the on-the-run premium and this uncaptured component has more information content for liquidity conditions of the broad market (see Section II.B for a more extensive discussion).
-Adding on-the-run premiums together with RefCorp spread in a multivariate regression, we see that together they explain changes in the noise measure with an adjusted R^2 of 32.93%.
+In fact, the significance of this result is that a large component of our noise measure is not captured by the on-the-run premium and this uncaptured component has more information content for liquidity conditions of the broad market (see Section 3.2 for a more extensive discussion).
+Adding on-the-run premiums together with RefCorp spread in a multivariate regression, we see that together, they explain changes in the noise measure with an adjusted R-squared of 32.93%.

-C.3.
 Stock Market: Returns, VIX, and Liquidity

-One liquidity factor shown to be important in the U.S. equity market is the measure constructed by Pastor and Stambaugh (2003).
-This liquidity measure is an aggregate of the individual-stock liquidity measures proposed by Campbell, Grossman, and Wang (1993), using the idea that order flow induces greater return reversals when liquidity is lower.
-Given the systematic nature of this liquidity measure and given the importance of the U.S. equity market, it is worth examining how this measure relates to our noise measure, which is designed to capture overall market liquidity conditions including the stock market.
-As shown in the bottom left panel of Table II, this measure of liquidity has a statistically significant relation with our noise measure.
-The coefficient is negative, implying that a negative shock to the systematic liquidity factor in the equity market is likely to be accompanied by an increase in our noise measure and worsening liquidity in the overall market.
-The R^2 of the regression is 5.67%, implying that the liquidity effect captured by the noise measure cannot be explained by the liquidity of the equity market only.
-Nevertheless, given that these two measures are constructed using data from two distinct markets, this level of comovement indicates the presence and importance of a systematic liquidity factor.
+One liquidity factor shown to be important in the US equity market is the one constructed by Pastor and Stambaugh (2003).
+This liquidity measure is an aggregate of individual-stock liquidity measures proposed by Campbell, Grossman, and Wang (1993), using the idea that order flow induces greater return reversals when liquidity is lower.
+Given the systematic nature of this liquidity measure and given the importance of the US equity market, it is worth examining how this measure relates to our noise measure, which is designed to capture to overall market liquidity condition including the stock market.
+As shown in the bottom left panel of Table 2, this measure of liquidity has a statistically significant relation with our noise measure.
+The coefficient is negative, implying that a negative shock to the systematic liquidity factor in the equity market is likely to be accompanied by an increase in our noise measure and worsening liquidity of the overall market.
+The R-squared of the regression is 5.67%, implying that the liquidity effect captured by the noise measure cannot be explained by the liquidity of the equity market only.
+Nevertheless, given that these two measures are constructed using data from two distinctively different markets, this level of comovement indicates the presence and the importance of a systematic liquidity factor.

-The CBOE VIX index, constructed from S&P 500 index options, is often referred to as the "fear gauge."20 We find a positive and statistically significant relation between the VIX index and our noise measure.
-The R^2 of this regression is 12.13%.
-In other words, an increase in the fear gauge is likely to be accompanied by an increase in our noise measure.
+The CBOE VIX index, constructed from S&P 500 index options, is often referred to as the "fear gauge."
+We find a positive and statistically significant relation between the VIX index and our noise measure.
+The R-squared of this regression is 12.13%.
+In other words, an increase in the "fear gauge" is likely to be accompanied by an increase in our noise measure.
 Given its significant relation with our noise measure, it is important for us to distinguish the relative contribution between the two.
-We visit this issue in Section Section III, using hedge fund returns as testing portfolios to evaluate their relative importance.
+We will visit this issue in Section 4, using hedge fund returns as testing portfolios to evaluate their relative importance.

-We also find a negative and significant relation between U.S. stock market returns and our noise measure, with our noise measure spiking up during worsening stock market conditions.
-The R^2 of this regression is 11.79%.
-Adding the Pastor-Stambaugh stock market liquidity measure together with the VIX index and stock market returns in a multivariate regression, we find that they can explain the changes in the noise measure with an adjusted R^2 of 16.65%.
+We also find a negative and significant relation between the US stock market returns and our noise measure.
+In other words, our noise measure spikes up during worsening stock market conditions.
+The R-squared of this regression is 11.79%, Adding the Pastor-Stambaugh stock market liquidity measure together with the VIX index and stock market returns in a multivariate regression, we find that they can explain the changes in the noise measure with an adjusted R-squared of 16.65%.